About this event

 We also work collaboratively with other professionals and organisations in contact with these individuals and families.

-She has appeared in the Guardian newspaper, Take a Break magazine and other publications.
+She has appeared in the Guardian newspaper, Cosmopolitan magazine and other publications.
 She has also appeared a number of times on BBC Radio and in a BBC documentary ‘Inside Out’.
 Jo was selected as a finalist for the Thames Valley Venus Awards’ Lifetime Achievement Award in 2018.

 Jo is a professional declutterer and organiser who has a very professional, calm, non-judgemental and “makes sense” approach to helping you reclaim your space.
 Jo previously had a varied career in charitable organisations, human resources, project management, bookkeeping and the civil service, but realised she had a flair for decluttering and organising when she had to sell the family home that her father had lived in for more than 30 years.
 She has a wealth of experience and skills required when working in cluttered environments and takes a responsible and empathetic approach to the needs of people she works with.

-Jo runs three hoarding support groups in Bracknell, Newbury and Reading, Berkshire.
+Jo co-facilitates three hoarding support groups in Bracknell, on the telephone and on-line.

 You can contact Jo at firstname.lastname@example.org